Tavera15/BattleTank/README.md

 * Added code to both player and AI controllers
 * Started code on player and AI tank aiming components
 * Implemented code to rotate the barrel of the tank
+* Added code and blueprint to rotate turret